 The magical displays wow all ages.
 Photo by Jody Mercier

-Free Tours by Foot offers a pay-what-you-wish walking tour of the lights.
-Reservations are required, and all guests must make a non-refundable $2 donation to Toys for Tots of Brooklyn to secure their spot.
-Tour guides meet groups at Mocha Mocha Coffee and embark on a two-hour walking tour of the lights.
-At night's end, guides will mention the pay-what-you-wish policy, and tour groups are welcome to pay what they think the tour is worth or what they can afford.
+Guided Tours by Foot offers a walking tour of the lights.
+Reservations are required; cost is $15 per person.
+Tour guides meet groups at Starbucks located inside the Atlantic Terminal Mall and embark on a two-hour walking tour of the lights.
 Tours begin on December 1 and run Fridays, Saturdays, and Sundays until December 15 when they run nightly through December 30, with the exception of Christmas Day.

 If you're an intrepid do-it-yourself type and want to go on your own, you might consider visiting after Christmas Day.
 Parking is easier and the crowds are thinner, although you'll never have the streets to yourself.
 However, we can't guarantee that everyone will have their lights on past Christmas.
 You also can stay as long as you'd like, as we did feel a little rushed on the guided tour.
 If you have older kids, you could try reaching Dyker Heights via subway.
 The D to 79th Street is the closest stop, but it's still quite a walk.
 Chances are you'll already be cold and tired when you get there.